microbug/docker-cryptostorm-client/README.md

 ### Connecting other containers
 With `docker run`, you can use `--net=container:vpn_container_name`.
 With `docker-compose` you can use `network_mode: "service:vpn_container_name"`.

-This solution has been tested and works with macvlans.
+This solution has been tested and works with [macvlan networks](https://docs.docker.com/engine/userguide/networking/get-started-macvlan/).

 ### IPv6
 #### **[You should disable IPv6 on the host](https://twitter.com/cryptostorm_is/status/735068133308956672)**.